IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 Unfortunately, we cannot wake up from Power Down sleep by means of an internal timer because it turns off the timers.

 Power Save sleep mode is the next best thing.
-When used with a 32 KHz watch crystal on Timer 2, it can reduce the operating current of an ATmega328 or ATmega328P microcontroller (a '328) to below 1.5 *micro*Amps.
+When combined with a 32 KHz watch crystal and Timer/Counter 2, it can reduce the operating current of a '328 to near 1.5 *micro*Amps.
 That's still a very low rate of current.

 The technique described here solders a 32kHz watch crystal onto the XTAL pins of a '328.
-So modified, the '328 needs no other, additional, external Real Time Clock device to wake it up periodically.
+So modified, the controller needs no other, additional, external Real Time Clock device to wake it up periodically.

 ### What It Would Help Readers to Know Already
 This article addresses readers having an intermediate level of prior knowledge and experience with: